awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `/ecs-agent.log`
 Default value on Linux: Null
 Default value on Windows: Null
 The path to output full debugging information to\.
 If blank, no logs are recorded\.
-If this value is set, logs at the debug level \(regardless of `ECS_LOGLEVEL`\) are written to that file\.
+If this value is set, it logs at the debug level \(regardless of `ECS_LOGLEVEL`\) are written to that file\.

 `ECS_CHECKPOINT`
 Example values: `true | false`